Definition of Socialization

-Example: Children are socialized by their parents who teach them acceptable behaviors in certain social situations such as not talking in movies and respecting their elders.
+- Children are socialized by their parents who teach them acceptable behavior in certain social situations such as not talking in movies and respecting their elders.

 - Plural: socializations

 - Socialization typically relates to children, but socialization is continual as an individual or group adapts to other individuals or groups, roles, and situations.

 - Socialization can be intentional (anticipatory socialization) or unintentional and formal or informal.

 - Agents of socialization include family, mass media, peer groups, and schools.